Who We Are

 BILL STENROSS is lover of the tactics and underdog stories in soccer.
 He is a co-editor of The Complete Darkness, publisher at Byline Press, LLC, and the gameday editor for Fiftyfive.one.

 JEFF RUETER is our Minnesota United beat writer.
-Along with covering United, he writes about MLS, NASL, and USMNT/USWNT.
-He is also a contributor for MLSsoccer.com.
+Along with covering The Loons, he writes about MLS, NASL, and USMNT/USWNT.
+He has written for The Guardian and is also a contributor for MLSsoccer.com.